xav32290/docs/content/en/docs/alarms/_index.md

 1. These [events]({{<ref "event-types" >}}) are evaluated against [alarm filters]({{<ref "alarm-filters">}}), which define criteria to match events, like the node name or event severity.

 1. If an event matches the criteria of an alarm filter, then an **alert** is generated and notifications are broadcast to the configured [channels]({{<ref "docs/alarms/channels" >}}).

+1. Testing adding new line in alarm section.